WASdev/ci.docker/websphere-liberty/README.md

 # Overview

-This image contains IBM WebSphere Application Server for Developers V8.5.5 Liberty Profile and the IBM Java Runtime Environment 7.1 SR1.
+This image contains IBM WebSphere Application Server for Developers Liberty Profile and the IBM Java Runtime Environment.
 For more information on WebSphere Application Server Liberty Profile, see [WASdev](https://developer.ibm.com/wasdev/docs/category/getting-started/).
 The Dockerfile for this image can be found on [WASdev GitHub](https://github.com/WASdev/ci.docker/blob/master/websphere-liberty/8.5.5/Dockerfile).

 # Usage